 In this recipe, Greek yogurt adds the same moisture as extra butter or oil but for a fraction of the calories.
 It also gives your ultimate healthy zucchini bread a protein boost!

+Sweetener.
 Traditional recipes often call for anywhere from 1 to 3 cups (or more!) of refined granulated sugar.
-YIKES!!
-That’s a whole lot of sugar, especially for something that’s supposed to be a breakfast item… So you’ll definitely skip that in this healthy recipe. 😉 Instead, you’ll use another one of my favorite ingredients: liquid stevia!
+Yikes!
+That’s a whole lot of sugar, especially for something that’s supposed to be a breakfast item…

-Many stevia brands and products have different sweetness levels, so for the best results, I highly recommend using the same one that I do!
-I buy it online here because that’s the best price I’ve found, and I love how I don’t notice any strange aftertaste like with some other stevia products.
+Tip: Many stevia brands and products have different sweetness levels, so they’re not necessarily 1-for-1 substitutes for each other.
+For the best results (and the best tasting zucchini bread!), I highly recommend using the same one that I do.
+I buy it online here because that’s the best price I’ve found, and I love how I don’t notice any strange aftertaste, like with some other stevia products.

-Tip: I hate “one-time use” ingredients, and I’m guessing you do too.
+I try really hard to avoid “one-time use” ingredients, and I’m guessing you do too.
 Liquid stevia is NOT one of those!
 You can use it in all of these other recipes of mine too.
-(So far, there are 240+ of them and counting!)
+(So far, there are 260+ of them — with more to come!)

-There are a few secret ingredients in this ultimate healthy zucchini bread, and the first one is… Plain distilled white vinegar.
+Distilled white vinegar.
 I know — it sounds crazy!
-But here’s why you need it to make the best ever healthy zucchini bread!
+But I promise I haven’t lost all of my marbles.
+Here’s why you need it to make the best ever healthy zucchini bread!

 Vinegar is an acid.
-Baking soda is a base (you’ll add that later!).
+Baking soda (the leavening agent!) is a base.
 When you combine these two, they react and create air bubbles (carbon dioxide, to be exact!).
-Those air bubbles help your loaf rise, and it also gives your healthy zucchini bread a more tender texture.
+Those air bubbles help your loaf rise, and it also gives your ultimate healthy zucchini bread a more tender texture.

 By the time your loaf finishes baking, all of the vinegar will have reacted with all of the baking soda, so you won’t be able to taste it at all!
 Just… Don’t taste the raw batter. 😉

-Also, remember to measure the flour correctly, using this method or a kitchen scale! (← That’s the one I own!)
+Measure correctly.
+It’s really important to measure the ingredients correctly!
+For the flour, use this method or a kitchen scale. (← That’s the one I own!)
 Too much flour will dry out the batter and make your zucchini bread dry too.
-I promise it’s worth taking the few extra moments to properly measure!
+I promise it’s worth taking a few extra moments to properly measure!

-Do NOT dump them into the bowl!
+For example, you’ll stir the spices in after the vinegar, rather than with the flour, so they’re evenly distributed throughout the batter with zero clumps.
+However, you’ll wait to add the leavening agents until after you’ve poured the flour into your bowl — but do NOT dump them in!
 Instead, sprinkle the baking powder and baking soda over the flour.
-Then stir all three in together!
-Sprinkling avoids clumps, which means your ultimate healthy zucchini bread will rise evenly and have a perfectly moist and tender texture!
+Then stir all three in together.
+Sprinkling avoids clumps, which means your healthy zucchini bread will rise evenly and have a perfectly moist and tender texture.

 Hint: You don’t want to add these leavening agents with the spices because they start to react as soon as they come in contact with the wet ingredients.
 If they react too soon, then all of those air bubbles that you create by mixing together the vinegar and baking soda will have disappeared by the time you put your loaf in the oven… So it won’t rise properly or have as moist and tender of a texture!

+Cool completely.
 Now comes the hard part… Waiting!
-I know it’s SO tempting to cut into your ultimate healthy zucchini bread while it’s still warm, but resist the urge!
+I know it’s SO tempting to cut into your ultimate healthy zucchini bread while it’s still warm, but please resist the urge!

 Remember when we talked about egg whites earlier?
 And how their protein provides structure and helps your zucchini bread maintain its shape while it cools?
-That structure is still setting while the loaf is warm!
-So if you cut into your zucchini bread while it’s warm, you interrupt that process, which results in a not-so-great texture.
+That structure hasn’t fully set until the center of your loaf has completely reached room temperature!
+So if you cut into your zucchini bread while it’s warm, you interrupt that process… Which results in a not-so-great texture.

 Thankfully… Your ultimate healthy zucchini bread tastes a lot better than those childhood art projects! 😉